All appreciate the inclusive school ethos that enables each child to grow up feeling a valued part of the community. SIAMS 2018

 To view the school Local Offer please follow the link below.

 Further information about admissions procedures for pupils with identified SEND difficulties, site accessibility and equality steps taken to ensure all pupils are treated fairly and equally are available in the policies section of this website, or on request from the school office.

-If you have a pupil in school who has SEND needs and you have any concerns over the provision for them in school, please contact the class teacher or Mrs Cummings to discuss your concerns.
+If you have a pupil in school who has SEND needs and you have any concerns over the provision for them in school, please contact the class teacher or Miss Sharp (SENCO) to discuss your concerns.
 The process for handling complaints from parents is available in the policies section of the website, or on request from the office.